 Residential Management Needs

-As I stated earlier, the needs of both residential and commercial properties will often overlap; however, there are a few maintenance needs that tend to swing one way or the other or at least will lean more heavily toward a particular sector.
+As I stated earlier, the needs of both residential and commercial properties will often overlap.
+However, there are a few maintenance needs that tend to swing one way or the other or will lean heavily toward a particular sector.

 For residential properties, there is a greater emphasis on keeping up appearances.
 For example, I live in an apartment complex where the groundkeepers or landscapers have an almost constant presence on the premises.
 They are forever cutting the grass and hedges or planting flower beds regularly to ensure a consistent supply of fresh flowers throughout the year!